FikaSales/fikasales/README.md

-# Hi there! 😊 I'm Felipe Sales, universite student SAD (System Analysis and Development).
+# Hi there! 😊 I'm Felipe Sales, graduated in systems analysis and development.
-I'm currently a programming student.
 ##
 <div align="center">
   <a href="https://github.com/fikasales">